evabanegacom/Ruby-Capstone/README.md

 but that doesn't mean it doesn't respond.
 It needs to find it's matching error to return the correct value

-Using this file
+# USING THIS FILE

-Step 1 clone this folder from my repo
+# step 1 clone this folder from my repo

-step 2 open this document with an editor
+# step 2 open this document with an editor

-step 3 run the testing.spec.rb with the command rspec from you terminal
+ # step 3 run the testing.spec.rb with the command rspec from you terminal

-step 4 the lib folders contain the files for testing the linters, link the files from the folders by putting them in the modules.rb and testing_spec.rb for testing the lints and rspec i.e lib/sample.rb
+# step 4 the lib folders contain the files for testing the linters, link the files from the folders by
+putting them in the modules.rb and testing_spec.rb for testing the lints and rspec i.e lib/sample.rb

-step 5 run the modules.rb
+# step 5 run the modules.rb

-Linter
+# LINTERS CREATED
 I created 8 linters

 1 semicolon error: An array or expression should not end with a semicolon